Skip to main content

 The electric arc furnace method is explained in detail here.
 When scrap is recycled, it will contain impurities that have to be removed by blowing oxygen over the molten scrap.
 Refining is an important step in the EAF steelmaking.
 Depending upon the specification of the steel made, it is important to remove impurities and alloying elements.
 EAF is a versatile process and can readily be operated under oxidising or reducing conditions, unlike BOF which is always operated under highly oxidising conditions.

-This page titled 21.4: Recycling Processes and Issues is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by Dissemination of IT for the Promotion of Materials Science (DoITPoMS) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 21.4: Recycling Processes and Issues is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by Dissemination of IT for the Promotion of Materials Science (DoITPoMS) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?